cmoeser5/Develop-Austin-ML/proposal.md

 * Regularly meeting with Ed to focus on ML and office hours
 * Week 1: clean/populate database, fix user input functionality and create an ERD of project functionality/structure of app
 * Week 2: focus on the machine learning aspect of project
-* Week 3: continue machine learning functionality and focus on visualizations, work on CSS of app and populate README
+* Week 3: continue machine learning functionality and focus on visualizations, work on CSS of app and populate READMEß